 Another retail technology tool that can be leveraged to get a similar result is – Smart Basket.
 This software uses data to predict the exact products and units each retailer should stock, making it easier to expand the reach of different product lines at the perfect places.

-Thus, expansion strategies need to be combined with retail technology to become the elixir than can grow retail in 2022.
+Thus, expansion strategies need to be combined with retail technology to become the elixir that can grow retail in 2022.

 What are your expansion plans?
 Do data and the right retail technology back them?